 When plowing, why don't you pile snow on the side of the street that melts quicker?

 Plowing crews cannot flip the plow back and forth due to curved roads.
 Additionally, the City's plowing process on residential streets includes plowing one lane in each direction.
 If snow were piled higher on the side of the street that melts quicker, the residents who live on that side would have more snow to remove from their sidewalks and driveway entrances.

 After the storm, the snowplow came through and pushed snow back into my driveway entrance or sidewalk, why?

-Cleanup and widening operations often take place one to four days after the snowstorm, depending upon the severity of the storm and wind conditions.
-It is often necessary to widen roads to ensure that ice and snow melt from the pavement surface to keep driving lanes open.
+Cleanup and widening operations often occur one to four days after the snowstorm, depending upon the storm's severity and wind conditions.
+It is often necessary to widen roads to ensure ice and snow melt from the pavement surface to keep driving lanes open.
 Unfortunately, subsequent widening operations may push snow back onto sidewalks and driveway entrances.
-This subsequent snow on the sidewalks remains the adjacent property owner’s responsibility.
+This next snow on the sidewalks remains the adjacent property owner's responsibility.

 What if I have an emergency and my street isn’t plowed?

 If an emergency situation occurs, call 911.
 Equipment will be diverted for emergencies ONLY WHEN REQUESTED BY AN EMERGENCY SERVICE AGENCY OR THE DOUGLAS COUNTY SHERIFF’S OFFICE.
 The Sheriff’s Office is in constant communication with public works operations personnel during snow events so snow removal equipment can be detoured to assist with emergency response.